mineboxarabic/unixdox-mvp-1/.github/instructions/beforeEveryTime.instructions.md

 Use standard naming conventions for files
 Use standard project structure for backend code.

-you can delete files and folders if needed to follow standard project structure.
+You can delete files and folders if needed to follow standard project structure.

-we will use feature folder strucutre
+We will use feature folder structure.

-use the theme provided in config/theme.js for styling
+Use the theme provided in config/theme.js for styling

-in the feature folder structure you can import only from the feature folder or from shared folder
+In the feature folder structure you can import only from the feature folder or from shared folder

-so feature can't import from other feature folders directly
+So feature can't import from other feature folders directly

+Before creating new function check in the features if the function already exists